-- Affordance: product invites to discover possibilities of the product. - Intuitiveness: it is easy to understand and explain what the product can do. - Minimalism: there is nothing redundant about the product's content or appearance. - Learnability: it is fast and easy to learn how to use the product. - Memorability: once you have learnt how to do something you don't forget it. - Discoverability: the product's information and capabilities can be discovered by exploration of the user interface. - Operability: an experienced user can perform common actions very fast. - Interactivity: the product has easy-to-understand states and possibilities of interacting with the application (via GUI or API). - Control: the user should feel in control over the proceedings of the software. - Clarity: is everything stated explicitly and in detail, with a language that can be understood, leaving no room for doubt? - Errors: there are informative error messages, difficult to make mistakes and easy to repair after making them. - Consistency: behavior is the same throughout the product, and there is one look & feel. - Tailorability: default settings and behavior can be specified for flexibility. - Accessibility: the product is possible to use for as many people as possible, and meets applicable accessibility standards. - Documentation: there is a Help that helps, and matches the functionality.
+- Affordance: product invites to discover possibilities of the product. - Intuitiveness: it is easy to understand and explain what the product can do. - Minimalism: there is nothing redundant about the product's content or appearance. - Learnability: it is fast and easy to learn and remember how to use the product. - Memorability: once you have learnt how to do something you don't forget it. - Discoverability: the product's capabilities can be discovered by systematic exploration of the user interface. - Operability: an experienced user can perform common actions very fast. - Interactivity: the product has easy-to-understand states and possibilities of interacting with the application (via GUI or API). - Errors: there are informative error messages, difficult to make mistakes and easy to repair after making them. - Consistency: behavior is the same throughout the product, and there is one look & feel. - Tailorability: default settings and behavior can be specified for flexibility. - Accessibility: the product is possible to use for as many people as possible, and meets applicable accessibility standards. - Documentation: there is a Help that helps, and matches the functionality.